amirisback/nutrition-framework/README.md

 ## About This Project (work-in-progress 👷🔧️👷‍♀️⛏)
+- Pengembang Framework untuk Membuat Aplikasi Seputar Permasalahan Gizi berbasis Platform Android
-General Framework for Application Development Around Nutrition Using the Android Platform, Skripsi S1 Muhammad Faisal Amir from Telkom University
+- General Framework for Application Development Around Nutrition Using the Android Platform, Skripsi S1 Muhammad Faisal Amir from Telkom University

 ## Version Release
 This Is Latest Release